bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Returns a list of every user ever assigned to a change, in the order in which they were first assigned.

-[NOTE] Past assignees are only available when NoteDb is enabled.

 _Request_
 ```
   GET /changes/myProject~master~I8473b95934b5732ac55d26311a706c9c2bde9940/past_assignees HTTP/1.0